ashuie2000/SWAPIConsoleApp/README.md

-# Project

-The StarWars Planets Explorer console application retrieves and present data about Star Wars planets from the renowned Star Wars API.

-## Installation

-1. Clone the repository.
-2. Open the StarWarsAPI.cs file with Visual Studio.

-## Project goals
+# Project goals

-The primary objective of this project is to showcase a profound comprehension of C#, .NET, and fundamental software development principles.
+The primary objective of these projects is to showcase a profound comprehension of C#, .NET, and fundamental software development principles.

 It aims to exemplify key concepts such as Separation of Concerns, Dependency Injection, and adherence to SOLID principles.